 I decided it was time to make a change.
 It may sound a little idealistic, but I truly believe that one has to become the change they hope to see in the world.
 So, I decided that we were going to change the public’s perception of contractors, if not in general, at least in our little corner of the world.
 And so was born our “‘9-Point Promise.”

 It’s been a work in progress, and I’m still learning new ways to improve our services every day, but our whole team works really hard to make sure that we don’t ever let one of our clients put us in the same category as the contractors we’ve determined never to be like.
-We like to think we’re slowly changing the remodeling industry, one happy customer at a time.
+We like to think we’re slowly changing the Lincoln remodeling contractor industry, one happy customer at a time.

 I take a lot pride in the professional service we provide and the difference we make in the way our clients enjoy their home.
 I hope to get the chance to show you too just how enjoyable and stress-free a remodeling project can actually be when you hire a company that cares about treating you and your home the way you deserve.